 Draft #3

 I felt like a witch from a fairytale as I mixed my strained strawberry juice with my almond milk.
 Pretending my bowl was a cauldron, I stirred in the juice, tablespoon by tablespoon.
-However, unlike some of the beautifully colored potions in fairytales, my strawberry-juice-and-almond-milk potion would probably fail to entice Snow White to take a sip.
+However, unlike some of the beautifully colored potions in fairytales, my cloudy strawberry-juice-and-almond-milk potion would probably fail to entice Snow White to take a sip.

-Interning at a start-up called Potion Bar, I set out to create a new, tropical flavor of Indonesian candle-shaped popsicles known as es lilin.
-I also had to make sure my creation was up to par with the flavor, presentation, and texture standards.
+Interning at a start-up called Potion Bar, I had set out to create a new, tropical flavor of Indonesian candle-shaped popsicles known as es lilin.
+I had to make sure my creation was up to par with the flavor, presentation, and texture standards.
 After freezing, I took my samples out and tasted them.
 Bite by bite, the small sliver of optimism slowly seeped out of me.
 They tasted bland, and the texture felt like that of an ice cube: rough and hard.

 I knew drastic changes had to be made, so I set off to formulate a new recipe.
-Mangoes were used this time, and honey was added as a sweetener.
+I substituted the strawberries for mangoes, and used honey as a sweetener.
 To create the perfect, creamy texture, I researched the effects of certain ingredients, such as cornstarch.
 Observing all the different ingredients I used in my previous recipe led me to use oat milk instead of almond milk since the texture was thicker.
 I also added cornstarch into the mix to level up the creaminess.

 The new potion was a vibrant yellow.
 Unfortunately, upon tasting the samples after freezing, they tasted starchy.
 While I had already gotten the texture and presentation right, the taste had to be improved.
 I eventually found that my samples tasted much better by mixing cornstarch with water, fulfilling all the previous requirements for a good product.